If you’re on this page, you’re probably already convinced of the importance of SEO and organic traffic.

 You can check if reachability is an issue via an Alexa Advanced account.
 If it is an issue, consider creating a sitemap for your site or adding more links from important pages to other, easier-to-find pages.

 Robots.txt files can be used to restrict search engines’ access to all or part of your site.
 They can also be used to save bandwidth on your site, which can contribute to faster page speed and load times.

-When forms aren’t accessed through a secure connection (https), it can compromise the security of information visitors submit in forms on your site.
-Secure forms protect emails, passwords, and more from being intercepted by malicious individuals.
+When forms aren’t accessed through a secure connection (https), the security of information visitors submit through such forms may be compromised.
+Secure forms help protect emails, passwords, and more from being intercepted by malicious individuals.

 Insecure meta tags on your site provide information about the underlying software that could help someone attack or compromise your website.